-Japan is well known for its unique cuisines hence it is no surprise one can find a Japanese restaurant anywhere in the world including in the USA.
-There are many in the USA serving our favorite dishes like sushi.
-This happens to be the iconic disk of Japan and is a combination of seasoned rice, fish, and different toppings.
+Japan is well known for its distinctive cuisines, so it comes as no surprise that one can find a Japanese restaurant anywhere in the world, including the United States.
+There are many restaurants in the United States that serve our favorite dishes, such as sushi.
+This happens to be the iconic dish of Japan and is a combination of seasoned rice, fish, and different toppings.
 Japanese restaurants tend to have a unique ambiance and decor, making them a good place to enjoy a good meal in peace.

-The restaurants in Japan tend to follow several dining rules & etiquette; although this is not usually implemented in all Japanese restaurants it is good to be aware of what they are before vesting one in the USA.
+The restaurants in Japan tend to follow several dining rules and etiquette, and although this is not usually implemented in all Japanese restaurants, it is good to be aware of what they are before dining in one in the USA.
 Kaviar is a Popular Sushi Restaurant in Pasadena, California.
 This article offers more information on dining etiquette in Japanese restaurants.

 1. Use the other end of the chopsticks while taking food from someone else’s plate.

-2. Pour your own drink only after serving the others seated on the table the drink.
+2. Pour your own drink only after you’ve served the others at the table.

-3. There is no custom of tipping Japanese restaurants.
-Those who do wish to tip for an exceptional meal can do so in innovative methods like simply thanking the chef or placing some money in a special jar used by some chefs.
+3. Tipping is not customary in Japanese restaurants.
+Those who do wish to tip for an exceptional meal can do so in innovative ways, like simply thanking the chef or placing some money in a special jar used by some chefs.

-4. Avoid paying for your meal by offering the money directly to the waiter.
-The right method to do so would be to place it on the tray.
+4. Avoid paying for your meal by handing the cash to the waiter.
+The right way to do so would be to place it on the tray.

 6. It is not uncommon to be presented with a warm towel the first thing once you arrive.
 This is only meant to be used to wash your hands and nothing else.
 One should ideally wipe their hands and place the towel in a role similar to how it was presented to them.

 7. Rubbing chopsticks is considered disrespectful.